Mustafa-Muhamed-Mansour/Khadamat-Employee/README.md

-# Khadamat-Employee

-It allows the employee to add his works and also know his requests as well as the opinions of customers.
+# It allows the employee to add his works and also know his requests as well as the opinions of customers.

 ## Screen shot